Indonesia at a Glance

 Health Insurance and Medical Care

-Please always be sure to get a comprehensive medical insurance plan for yourself and all family members also moving to Indonesia, which covers both illnesses and accidents.
-Many wealthier Indonesians and expatriates also prefer to go to Singapore for high-quality treatment, so check if the policy covers this country, too.
+Please always be sure to get a comprehensive medical insurance plan for yourself and all family members moving to Indonesia, which covers both illnesses and accidents.
+Many wealthier Indonesians and expatriates also prefer to go to Singapore for high-quality treatment, so check if the policy covers that country, too.
 The telephone numbers for police and emergency medical help (i.e. ambulance) in Indonesia are 110 and 118/119 respectively.

 Doctors and Hospitals